Reconsideration of a motion: Legislative use

 In American legislative bodies, there is a strong tradition of affirming the right to reconsider with almost no restrictions.
 As with the case in other assemblies, reconsideration is not allowed if another motion would accomplish the result more directly (e.g. take from the table instead of reconsidering the motion to lay on the table).
 It is also not possible to reconsider if vested rights have been acquired because of the action, or the subject is otherwise beyond the control or out of reach of the body taking the original action.

 Mason's Manual of Legislative Procedure states that there are no time limits with the motion to reconsider other than the practical limits of the item being within the reach of the assembly.

 The rules in these bodies may provide that any member can make the motion to reconsider, not just someone who voted on the prevailing side (such as California Senate Rule No. 43 and New York Senate Rule No. VI).

 Mason's Manual permits a member to give notice of the motion to reconsider.

 In the U.S. Congress, there are specific limits to the motion to reconsider.
-In addition, a custom that is followed in this body is that following a vote, the Speaker or Speaker pro tempore (in the US House of Representatives) or President or Acting President pro tempore (in the US Senate) typically announces that, "without objection, the motion to reconsider is laid upon the table."
-Although no motion to reconsider (or to table) have actually been made, the making of this statement (unless there is objection) precludes the making of a future motion for reconsideration and makes the vote final.
+In addition, a custom that is followed in this body is that following a vote, the speaker or speaker pro tempore (in the US House of Representatives) or president or acting president pro tempore (in the US Senate) typically announces that, "without objection, the motion to reconsider is laid upon the table."
+Although no motion to reconsider (or to table) has actually been made, the making of this statement (unless there is objection) precludes the making of a future motion for reconsideration and makes the vote final.